amadeuszblanik/weather-app/README.md

-# Next.JS StarterKit (TypeScript)
+# Weather-APP

-This is a Next.JS starter kit for dealing with Node.JS and React applications with Server Side Rendering.
+This project is in WIP state.

 ## Installation